microsoft/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 You might consider prompt engineering when you have a limited or no dataset, and you want to leverage the existing knowledge and capabilities of a general model by asking the right questions or providing the right context.

 **IMPORTANT NOTE**: Both methods require some trial and error, but fine-tuning usually takes more time and resources than prompt engineering, and it is not always necessary to fine-tune a model to get the desired results.
 It is therefore preferable to start with prompt engineering and only consider fine-tuning if you are unable to get the desired results.

 ---

+## Operation Cost Considerations

+Prompt engineering could be less cost effective if you need to provide a large amount of instructions to accomplish something similar than what you would get with a Fine Tuned model as you'd consume tokens with every request sent.

+Hosting a Fine Tune model also has its cost but on medium to high volume that cost would be mostly irrelevant, so operational cost efficiency could be a driver for Fine Tuning.

+---
 ## References